-The needs of the high-risk populations included in the HealthChoices Program requires broad-based coordination to assure appropriate access, service utilization, and continuity of care for Members with serious mental illnesses and/or substance use disorders.
-To meet these needs, BHSSBC provides local clinical care management by employing five Clinical Care Managers to manage and coordinate care for complex, high risk, and high-cost Members.
+The needs of the high-risk populations included in the HealthChoices Program requires broadbased coordination to assure appropriate access, service utilization, and continuity of care for Members with serious mental illnesses and/or substance use disorders.
+To meet these needs, BHSSBC provides clinical care management by employing five Clinical Care Managers to manage and coordinate care for complex, high risk, and high-cost Members.

-The Local Clinical Care Managers (LCM) at BHSSBC reside in our communities and are familiar with the Members we serve and the resources available in Somerset and Bedford Counties.
+The Clinical Care Managers (CM) at BHSSBC reside in our communities and are familiar with the Members we serve and the resources available in Somerset and Bedford Counties.
 They use a person-centered approach to care management, following the Members on their caseload through the various levels of care they are receiving.
-Following July 1, 2019, implementation, BHSSBC's LCMs remained an integral part of the Member Serving system.
+Following July 1, 2019, implementation, BHSSBC's CMs remained an integral part of the Member Serving system.

-Community Care currently has three full-time Care Managers within the Bedford-Somerset Communities to allow a personal hands-on approach to treatment and wellness.
+Community Care has three full-time Care Managers within Bedford-Somerset Counties to allow a personal hands-on approach to treatment and wellness.
 BHSSBC and Community Care assigned one Care Manager each as a Pre/Post Natal Care Manager.
-BHSSBC's Care Manager is assigned the Pre/Post Care Management for Bedford County and Community Care's Care Manager is covering Somerset County.
+BHSSBC's Care Manager is assigned the Pre/Post Care Management for Bedford County and Community Care's Care Manager covers Somerset County.

-DISCLAIMER REGARDING 2021 DATA REPORTS
+DISCLAIMER REGARDING 2022 DATA REPORTS

-All previous annual reports are based solely on the claims data and utilization trends.
-Due to the Coronavirus Pandemic Emergency Declaration in Pennsylvania effective on March 20, 2020, Behavioral Health and Substance Use providers were directed to follow Center for Disease Control (CDC) directives regarding social distancing, masking, guarantine, and other guidelines.
-While OMHSAS allowed for providers to convert to services through telehealth and telemedicine, the initial impact of the Declaration resulted in drastic and substantial decreases in service delivery and utilizations.
-BHSSBC and Community Care worked to develop Alternative Payment Arrangements (APAs) for the provider network in order to keep providers' virtual doors open during decreased services.
-The APAs were created to bridge the gap between the number of services providers were delivering prior to the Pandemic and the number of services that they had been able to successfully deliver under CDC guidelines and Member fears relating to contracting the virus.
-These payments continued throughout 2021.
-As a result, the number of claims reflected in 2021 data vary substantially from previous years.
-Since the annual report is reflective of claims data, the claims submitted show a decrease while the funding remained similar under the APA contracts.
-As providers were able to provide more services, some providers were not receiving the same level of APA payments as received in 2020.
-The data for the Calendar Years 2020 and 2021 are incomparable to previous years.
+Prior to the 2019/2020 BHSSBC Annual Report, all previous annual reports were based solely on the claims data and utilization trends.
+Due to the Coronavirus Pandemic Emergency Declaration in Pennsylvania effective on March 20, 2020, Behavioral Health and Substance Use providers were instructed to follow Center for Disease Control (CDC) directives regarding social distancing, masking, quarantine, and other guidelines.
+BHSSBC and Community Care worked to develop Alternative Payment Arrangements (APAs) for the provider network to keep providers' virtual doors open due to decreased service opportunities.
+The APAs were created to bridge the gap between the number of services providers were delivering prior to the Pandemic and the number of services that they had been able to successfully deliver under CDC guidelines and Member fears.